 A mash-up technique as an approach to art creation provides a lot of opportunities for an artist to use existing materials and rearrange their parts, thus reinterpreting reality.
-The advancement of technology and popular culture, as well as the development in media editing software, “have enabled a paradigmatic shift in the way people … communicate” and interpret art (Sinnreich 70).
+The advancement of technology and popular culture, as well as the development of media editing software, “have enabled a paradigmatic shift in the way people … communicate” and interpret art (Sinnreich 70).

 The mash-up as a method and culture represents the works of art which are “not something fixed once and for all,” but evolve and change their meanings according to the interpretations (Manovich 36).
 Josh Lane, as one of the modern artists who actively uses this method, created a series of Hero-Glyphics, a bright example of which is Teenage Mutant Ninja Turtles (Lane).
 This work of art combines existing images and changes the original meanings to deliver an alternative story through the newly created perspective.